 - Mini-Split: Systems that have a single outdoor compressor and one or more indoor heads.
-Multi-head (or multi-zone) systems are considered mini-splits as long as they are served by a single outdoor compressor. - Non-ducted: An indoor unit which directly heats or cools air within the conditioned space without attached distribution ductwork.
-The following types of indoor units are considered non-ducted: Wall-mounted, Floor-mounted, Ceiling Suspended, and Ceiling Cassette (standard and compact). - Ducted: An indoor unit which heats or cools air within the conditioned space through the use of distribution ductwork.
+Multi-head (or multi-zone) systems are considered mini-splits as long as they are served by a single outdoor compressor.
+Mini-split systems may be ducted or non-ducted. - Non-ducted: An indoor unit which directly heats or cools air within the conditioned space without attached distribution ductwork.
+The following types of indoor units are considered non-ducted: Wall-mounted, Floormounted, Ceiling Suspended, and Ceiling Cassette (standard and compact). - Ducted: An indoor unit which heats or cools air within the conditioned space through the use of distribution ductwork.
 Though ducted indoor units can be ceiling-suspended, they are typically ceiling-concealed and consist of short duct runs serving multiple zones from the single indoor unit. - Mixed: A combination of ducted and non-ducted indoor units served by a single outdoor section.